ennismore/irnmn-components/booking-popup/readme.md

 ### Explanation of `form-need-validation`

 The `form-need-validation` attribute determines whether the associated form should be validated before submission.
-The modal will show only if the form associated to `form-id` has the attribute `valid` (value doesn't matter).
+The modal will show only if the form associated with `form-id` has the attribute `valid` (value doesn't matter).
 This validation is NOT handled in this component; it will only look for the `valid` attribute to know if the modal should be shown on submission.

 ### Explanation of `modal-endpoint`

 The `modal-endpoint` attribute allows you to fetch modal content dynamically from a remote endpoint.
 If this attribute is set, the modal will fetch and display the content from the specified URL.
 If not set, the modal will not display any content.

 ## Timer
-The `modal-timer` attribute specifies a countdown timer in seconds for automatic form submission after a delay in second, if set to 0, the submission will be only manual.
-If the user close the modal - the timer will be stopped.
+The `modal-timer` attribute specifies a countdown timer in seconds for automatic form submission after a delay.
+If set to 0, the submission will be only manual.
+If the user closes the modal, the timer will be stopped.
 When the timer is active, the modal can display the remaining time, allowing users to see how much time is left before the form is submitted automatically.

 ### Displaying the Countdown

-To display the countdown timer in the modal, you can use the `modal-timer` class in the post content the modal will fetch the content from.
+To display the countdown timer in the modal, you can use the `modal-timer` class in the content fetched by the modal.
-This class is dynamically updated with the remaining time during the countdown.

 Example: